brombal/stylix-docs/markdown/media-queries.md

 </StylixProvider>
 ```

-The `media` prop array can contain any number of entries and can be any values that can follow "@media" in the CSS media query specification, or an empty string.
-An empty string means that corresponding styles will be output without any media query (i.e. applied to any screen size).
+The StylixProvider `media` prop array can contain any number of entries and can be any values that can follow "@media" in the CSS media query specification.
+They can also be an empty string—corresponding styles will be output without any media query (i.e. applied to any screen size).

-The style prop's array entries will be effective only within their corresponding media query.
-Using falsy values (except `0`) in an array will simply not output any style for that property within the corresponding media query.
+A style prop's array entries will be applied only within their corresponding media query.
+Omitting values, or using `null`, `undefined`, `false`, or empty strings will simply not output any style for that property within the corresponding media query.

 # Media query ordering